garrandall/popular-music-data/tracks/signs-snoop-dogg-charlie-wilson-justin-timberlake.md

 From London - to Ibiza.
 You gotta have Cape Town You'll have Sunday's with chiquitas
-You'll see Venus and Serena, in the Wimbledon Arena And I can take you (Uncle Charlie, preach!!)
+You'll see Venus and Serena, in the Wimbledon Arena And I can take you (Uncle Charlie, preach!)

 Nigga don't be young and foolish